gizmolab10/seriouslythink.com/basic/select.md

 # Selecting Ideas

-In your graph at least one idea is always selected.
+In your map at least one idea is always selected.
 This is indicated by the outline encircling it.

 ![[select an idea.png]]